-Factors to be addressed Additional Guidance Selection How heat meters have been selected, determining the upper and lower flow limits as well as the main operation range for the flow sensor, as required by operating conditions.
+Factors to be addressed Additional Guidance • Selection How heat meters have been selected, determining the upper and lower flow limits as well as the main operation range for the flow sensor, as required by operating conditions.
 Selection of a suitable flow sensor.
 Determining suitable temperature sensors for the temperature range of the thermal conveying medium and for the pressure conditions that occur at the measuring point.
 Ensuring the maximum cable lengths on the wired temperature sensors is not exceeded.
-Determining a suitable calculator for the nominal operating and ambient conditions that exist at the measuring point.
-Location of heat All structural design options shall be used to achieve straight inlet meters and sensors pipes of sufficient length.
+Determining a suitable calculator for the nominal operating and ambient conditions that exist at the measuring point. • Location of heat meters and sensors All structural design options shall be used to achieve straight inlet pipes of sufficient length.
 Complying with manufacturer's guidelines in relation to any factors such as the minimum inlet and outlet pipe lengths.
 Design should address any interference sources with the measurement signal lines.
-Location and type of all remote temperature sensors should include end to end cable routes, method of sensor fixing and retention. (this information can be provided in the schematic as explained in section A3 ) Consideration of the locations must be taken into account in areas with extreme temperature or humidity conditions for both the calculator and flow sensors.
-Environmental Environmental considerations must be taken into account where heat conditions meters may be exposed to locations with vibrations, chemical, corrosive environments, wash-down spray, direct sunlight, or outdoor weather (temperature and humidity) The design should include details of any recorder protoction for the motors or concern (a g collab of any necessary protection for the meters of sensors (e.g., splasn protection, knock protection, etc). ٠ Integrity of metering Integrity of the metering design should address prevention of the (tamper evidence) inadvertent removal or omission of a sensor (tamper evidence) and detection of sensor failure or any failure in the metering arrangement.
-Please refer to the SSRH website for more guidance as described in the titled - 'Heat meter tagging guidance'. ٠ Calibration Calibration should describe the initial calibration requirements (if any), recommended time interval to next calibration and any required design features to enable maintenance, replacement, or calibration. ٠ Maintenance and Maintenance and servicing should include details of how heat meters servicing of all will be replaced in service.
-This process can be greatly simplified and components accelerated by the provision of isolation valves on installation of the meter, at either end of the flowmeter component. ٠ In case multiple Where multiple meters are included, describe the method to calculate meters are present eligible heat including a formula for addition of all eligible heat and subtraction of ineligible heat meters, e.g., HM1 + HM2 - HM3 = HM eligible• ٠ Aeration and Confirmation that aeration and de-sludging has been incorporated into desludging the design as appropriate, indicating where a filter or a de-aerator has been incorporated to the design
+Location and type of all remote temperature sensors should include end to end cable routes, method of sensor fixing and retention. (this information can be provided in the schematic as explained in section A2 ) Consideration of the locations must be taken into account in areas with extreme temperature or humidity conditions for both the calculator and flow sensors. • Environmental conditions Environmental considerations must be taken into account where heat meters may be exposed to locations with vibrations, chemical, corrosive environments, wash-down spray, direct sunlight, or outdoor weather (temperature and humidity) The design should include details of any necessary protection for the meters or sensors (e.g., splash protection, knock protection, etc). • Integrity of metering Integrity of the metering design should address prevention of the (tamper evidence) inadvertent removal or omission of a sensor (tamper evidence) and detection of sensor failure or any failure in the metering arrangement. • Calibration Calibration should describe the initial calibration requirements (if any), recommended time interval to next calibration and any required design features to enable maintenance, replacement, or calibration. • Maintenance and Maintenance and servicing should include details of how heat meters servicing of all will be replaced in service.
+This process can be greatly simplified and components accelerated by the provision of isolation valves on installation of the meter, at either end of the flowmeter component. • In case multiple Where multiple meters are included, describe the method to calculate meters are present eligible heat including a formula for addition of all eligible heat and subtraction of ineligible heat meters, e.g., HM1 + HM2 - HM3 = HM eligible• • Aeration and Confirmation that aeration and de-sludging has been incorporated into desludging the design as appropriate, indicating where a filter or a de-aerator has been incorporated to the design